-This has led to the development of methods in isolating intestinal epithelial cells with the underlying mesenchymal components as a unit (organoid units) whole retaining their morphological integrity.
-We have utilized these methods to reliably isolate ing products are currently being used in clinical application.
+Virtually every tissue type in the human body has been investigated and several tissue engineering products are currently being used in clinical application.
 Our laboratory applies the principles of tissue engineering to develop novel therapies for patients with intestinal failure and other tissue deficits in the gastrointestinal tract.
 The approach used in our laboratory involves combining isolated cells with highly porous biodegradable polymer matrices to fabricate new living tissue that can ultimately be implanted.
 As this is fundamentally a multidisciplinary effort, our laboratory collaborates with scientists in bioengineering and other disciplines to advance our goal.
+This has led to the development of methods in isolating intestinal epithelial cells with the underlying mesenchymal components as a unit (organoid units) while retaining their morphological integrity.
+We have utilized these methods to reliably isolate intestinal epithelial organoid units in a small rodent model.
+We have shown that these intestinal units can attach to various polymer substrates and survive after implantation.
+We continue to investigate various ways to optimize cell isolation, characterization, and engraftment.
+With the recent advancements in stem cell biology, there is tremendous potential for utilizing cells that possess considerable regenerative capacity.